Your Time To Travel · Podcast Recap

 Practical tips for 50+ travelers in Bangkok

 - Book longer stays for better rates.
-Monthly rentals often include cleaning, gym/pool access, and helpful staff.

 From Bangkok to Ho Chi Minh City: A New Rhythm

 Landing in Ho Chi Minh City (HCMC) felt like stepping into a different tempo—livelier traffic cadence, a different coffee culture, and an immediate sense of “let’s go.”
-The city center buzzes with scooters and sidewalk cafés, while tree-lined neighborhoods offer calmer pockets to catch your breath.

 Airport & immigration: little lessons with big payoffs

-- Save offline maps and translation basics in case mobile data hiccups.
+- Save offline maps and translations.

 First impressions of the city

 - Café culture is a lifestyle.
-Expect rich coffee, creative menus, and spaces designed to linger.

 - Street crossings require confidence.
-Move steadily; drivers are skilled at flowing around pedestrians.

 Exploring History: The Cu Chi Tunnels